approximately-equal/kingmaker-thesis/contents/matter/methods.typ

       name: String,
       /// The party the candidate is associated with, if any
       party: Option<String>,
-      /// The (spacial) positions the candidate holds, if any
+      /// The (spatial) positions the candidate holds, if any
       positions: Option<Vec<NotNan<f32>>>,
   }
   ```